divio/divio-cloud-docs/how-to/local-cli.rst

 ..  seealso::

-    If you are completely new to Divio Cloud, please see :ref:`our tutorial
+    If you are completely new to Divio, please see :ref:`our tutorial
     <tutorial-installation>`, which guides you through installation and use of
     the Divio CLI in more detail.